methodphoto/themincricketclub/2023/stowting.md

 game: Stowting v The Min
 location: Dawes Field
 date: 04/06/2023
-report: Stowting won the toss in a 35 over game and inserted the Min who made 120 in 22 overs.
+report: Stowting won the toss in a 35 over game and inserted the Min who made 120 for 9 wkts (all out) in 31.4 overs.
+Stowting replied with 123 for 2 in 23.4 overs.
 result: Stowting won by 8 wkts
 next: frensham
 parent: 2023 Fixtures